Promotion and Tenure Guidelines

 Faculty are judged in the areas of teaching, scholarship/research/creative activities, and service.
 All three areas are to be taken into consideration in all tenure-track evaluations.
 For purposes of evaluation, some activities can fall into more than one category.
 For example, a faculty member’s work with a graduate student that leads to conference or artistic presentations, juried exhibitions, and publications may provide evidence of both quality of research and quality of teaching.
 Lecturers are evaluated primarily on teaching, although other activities in their workload, such as departmental service, should be included in their evaluation.

 Teaching includes the direct educational involvement with students inside and outside the classroom and the activities that enhance this process.
-All faculty are required to report their instructional activities annually on the forms specified by Academic Affairs.
+All faculty are required to report their instructional activities annually on the form specified by Academic Affairs.
 Teaching includes, but is not limited to, the following:

 Instruction-Related Activity: Courses taught (e.g., lecture; lab; experiential; independent study; internship, thesis, or dissertation supervision; online teaching, etc.)